instinctive/edu-advent-2024/day04.md

     tri = transpose . zipWith drop [0..]
 ```

-Now we need to be able to count the words in any line.
+Now we need the count for the word in each line.
-We look for it forwards and backwards.
+The word can appear forwards or backwards.

 ```haskell
 count word line =